RaphHaddad/blog/content/post/quality-and-pragmatism.md

 ## User Demography
 ### Volume of users
-Whilst technological purity suggests that we have to make a system scalable.
-We have to assess whether this is worth it in the first place.
+Technological purity suggests that we have to make a system scalable, as such, we have to assess whether the associated cost is worth it.
 Pragmatic development would ask the question of what is the volume of users to begin with, prior to actually putting in the effort to making an application scalable.
 There's no point of catering for 100,000,000 requests a second when there will only ever be 50 concurrent users in an hour.
 Ask yourself:

 - Do I know who my users are?
 - Is the system limited by another identity provider?
 What is the maximum user-base of this identity provider?